baibhabmondal/ProjectEuler/README.md

 ---

 1. If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3,5,6 and 9.
 The sum of these multiples is 23.Find the sum of all the multiples of 3 or 5 below N. Complexity: O(1).
+2. By considering the terms in the Fibonacci sequence whose values do not exceed N, find the sum of the even-valued terms.